-Facebook had to reconsider where they place their paid adverts earlier this year following BSkyB and Marks and Spencer suspending massive contracts.
+Facebook had to reconsider where it placed its paid adverts back in 2013 following BSkyB and Marks and Spencer suspending massive contracts.
 As the marketing channels reflected badly on the brand, Facebook was in a position where it could have lost a lot of revenue.

 There are two main things to consider before looking further into brochure printing, both which will affect how your brand comes across.